 If you’re in the middle of a transition, read this.

-I myself am in the middle of a major transition as the Dude and I have decided to move in together. (!!!!!!!!!!)
+I myself am in the middle of a major transition as my partner and I have decided to move in together. (!!!!!!!!!!)
 And what I’ve noticed is that while we’re in transition it’s hard to pinpoint who we fully are.
 We’re no longer the person we were before the transition began and yet we haven’t fully become the person we’ll be once the transition is over.

 We’re in limbo which, as any control-freak person who doesn’t enjoy the unknown knows, is shitty.
 Limbo sucks and so we want the transition to happen quicker, sooner.
 Once we’ve said yes to the transition we just want it to be the new way NOW.

 And then, for others of us, transitions are tricky because though we know it’s time for change, we’re not quite ready to let go of our pre-transition self.

 I was struggling with this one big time about a month ago when I began telling people that Adam and I were moving in.
 “Are you excited???”, everyone asked.
 “Kind of,” I said warily.
 But the truth was, excitement was the last thing I was feeling.